kodius/kodius-chef-recipes/README.md

 ## 2. You need to add custom step in App setup

-This is added in "Layer Recepies" section
+This is added in "Layer Recipes" section

 ```
-kodius-recepies::production_environment
+kodius-recipes::production_environment
 ```

 It should look like this: